awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

 echo "FIS Template ID: ${FIS_TEMPLATE}"
 ```

+{{% notice info %}}
+You should wait about 10 minutes after starting the job above for enough EC2 instances to have joined the pool before starting the FIS experiment.
+{{% /notice %}}

 Execute this command to start the FIS experiment from the template.
 You can run this command several times during the AWS Batch run to simulate multiple Spot Interruptions.

 ```